opws/opws-dataset/docs/fields.md

 Tokens:

-- "once": requires email address to be entered once.
+- "single": requires email address to be entered once.
-- "twice": requires email address to be entered twice.
+- "double": requires email address to be entered twice.

 ## register.usability.password